MonkD3/graph-opengl/README.md

   ![Example.jpg](./img/visualisation.png)

 * TODO
-- [ ] Read partition file and implement coloring per partition.
-Dynamically choose the partitioning to show with the keyboard
+- [X] Read partition file and implement coloring per partition.
+Dynamically choose the partitioning to show with the keyboard.
+- [ ] Make the coloring better.
+(Don't use random colors)
 - [ ] Implement different spatialisation algorithms (force Atlas, spring)
 - [ ] Implement a "stepping" behaviour.
 To visualise movements of vertices from one partition to the other
 - [ ] Repulsion force is the bottleneck of the simulation ($\mathcal{O}(n^2)$).
 Implements Barnes-Hut approximation for the repulsion force ($\mathcal{O}(n\log(n))$)